Charles Jencks: Architectural writing

-In Meaning in Architecture, 1969, co-edited with George Baird, a hypertext of leading architects and theorists commenting on each other’s texts, Jencks addressed issues of who is the ultimate user of architecture, what values should be crystallised in architecture, and what public architecture should represent.
+In Meaning in Architecture, 1969, co-edited with George Baird, a hypertext of leading architects and theorists commenting on each other's texts, Jencks addressed issues of who is the ultimate user of architecture, what values should be crystallised in architecture, and what public architecture should represent.
 This was followed by other anthologies on semiotics.

+Jencks was invited by curator Paolo Portoghesi to contribute to The Presence of the Past exhibition at the 1980 Venice Biennale as part of the critic's committee.
+Jencks also designed a large leaning critic’s pencil sculpture to the "Critic's Corner" of the exhibition hall.

 In 1987, Rizzoli published his important interdisciplinary survey of new developments towards a hybrid of classicism or Neo-classicism and modernism in art and architecture "Post-modernism: the new classicism in art and architecture".

 His book The Iconic Building explored trend setting and celebrity culture.
 He claimed that the reason that modern culture seeks the "iconic building" is because it has the possibility of reversing the economic trend of a flagging "conurbation".
 An iconic building is created to make a splash, to generate money, and the normal criteria of valuation do not apply.
 He wrote that “enigmatic signifiers” can be used in an effective way to support the deeper meaning of the building.

 His book Critical Modernism - Where is Post-Modernism Going? came out in 2007.
 It is an overview of postmodernism in which Jencks argues that postmodernism is a critical reaction to modernism which comes from within modernism itself.
 On March 26, 2007, the Royal Academy hosted a debate between Jencks and John N. Gray centered around the book.